-[Guest Post] Hi, my name is Guy Routledge and I’m the co-founder of Sapling Digital.
+[Big Cheese Expertise Guest Post] Hi, I’m Guy Routledge, co-founder of Sapling Digital.
 We work with food and drink start-ups looking to make an impact on the market, so I’m busting 5 common marketing myths that will make your PR, sales and online marketing a lot less scary to do.

 Marketing your food business can feel like a daunting task…